AlkaWildlife/alkawildlife.eu/en_GB/_projects/implementation-of-measures-for-the-eurasian-otter-in-the-czech-republic.md

 ---
-title: Implementation of measures for the Eurasian otter in the Czech Republic
+title: Implementation of measures to support the Eurasian otter in the Czech Republic
 published: true
 subtitle: >-
-  Implementation of selected measures from the rescuse programme for Eurasian otter in the Czech Republic
+  Implementation of selected measures from the rescue programme for Eurasian otter in the Czech Republic
 funding: >-
   Small Grant Scheme Rescue Programs for Special Protected Species II of Program